mtsmn/IoT/getting_started/getting-started-iot-monitoring.md

 {: #widget-library}
 ### Detailed steps
+The following steps guide you through creating and deploying the app on {{site.data.keyword.Bluemix_notm}}.
+For information about running the app locally, see the GitHub README.
 1. Clone the *Widget Library Monitoring* sample app GitHub repository.
 Use your favorit git tool to clone the following repository:
 https://github.ibm.com:wiotp-toolingdevx/lesson3b
-In Git shell, use the following command:
+In Git Shell, use the following command:
 ```
 git clone https://github.ibm.com/wiotp-toolingdevx/lesson3a
 ```